-For thriving outdoor flower pots and especially vegetable containers, a continuous supply of nutrients and fertilizer is an absolute must.
-I learned the hard way as a novice gardener.
-Here’s how to fertilize your containers.
+For thriving outdoor flower pots and vegetable containers, a continuous supply of nutrients is an absolute must.
+Don’t learn this lesson the hard way!
+Here’s how to fertilize your containers and potted plants.

 The Importance of Nutrients

 My containers filled with petunias, salvia, lettuces, and tomatoes looked awful, especially when compared to those I planted in the ground later.
-I was starving the container plants, because I didn’t replace nutrients that were leached out of the potting mix every time I watered.
-Unlike plants in the ground which have roots to seek out additional nutrients, container plants are effectively quarantined from the nutrients, fungi, and bacteria naturally found in soil.
+I was accidentally starving the container plants because I didn’t replace nutrients that were leached out of the potting mix every time I watered.
+Unlike plants in the ground, which have roots to seek out additional nutrients, container plants are effectively quarantined from the nutrients, fungi, and bacteria naturally found in soil.

 If you’re going to grow plants in containers, you’re also going to need to lend a helping hand.
 Plants exhaust the available nutrients in containers within about six weeks, even if you’re using a high-quality potting soil or compost.